clux/facemaulers/pcs/mordai.md

 Upset at devils.
 Upset there's a power level progression.
 Understands the weave now.

+## 87 chronomancy
+- DC18 on timepiece spells

 ## Patron Paxos
 Arcanoloth in the Gehanna